 This paper describes the System Power Optimization Tool (SPOT), which uses MDE techniques to analyze the power consumption of mobile software architectures.
-SPOT allows developers to create high-level models of candidate software architectures using the System Power Optimization Modeling Language (SPOML) that capture key software components related to power consumption.
+SPOT allows developers to create highlevel models of candidate software architectures using the System Power Optimization Modeling Language (SPOML) that capture key software components related to power consumption.
 SPOT generates emulation code from the model that can be executed on target devices.

-As the SPOT-generated emulation code runs it is instrumented to collect power consumption data.
-This data can later be downloaded and analyzed offline.
-Developers can apply this emulation and analysis cycle to understand power consumption implications of their designs without expensive and time consuming manual programming using third-generation languages, such as C#, C/C++, and Java.
+As this emulation code is executed, it is also instrumented to collect power consumption data; the power data can later be downloaded and analyzed offline.
+This emulation and analysis cycle allows developers to understand the power consumption implications of their designs without expensive and time consuming manual programming using third-generation languages, such as C#, C/C++, and Java

 SPOT's generated emulation code mimics key power-consuming aspects of a proposed software architecture.
-Key power consumptive components of mobile application software architectures include GPS, acceleration, orientation, sensor data consumers, and network bandwidth consumers [21].
+Key power consumptive components of mobile application software architectures include GPS, acceleration, orientation, sensor data consumers, and network bandwidth consumers (Pering et al., 2006).
 Focusing SPOT on these components allows developers to model the most significant power expenditures of their applications.
 Moreover, as applications are constructed, the generated emulation code can be replaced incrementally with actual application components, allowing developers to refine the accuracy of the analysis continuously throughout the software lifecycle.